Lima Locomotive Works: Super Power

 The locomotive quickly proved to be 26-30% more efficient than the New York Central H-10.
 After a highly successful series of tests in the mid-1920s it was sent around the country to make the idea of "Super Power" known.
 The first forty-five were purchased by New York Central's subsidiary Boston & Albany following initial road testing across the summit of the Berkshire Hills, and so the 2-8-4 wheel arrangement came to be known as the "Berkshire" on most railroads.
 The prototype itself was later sold to the Illinois Central as part of an order for 50 similar locomotives.
 Woodard summed up "Super Power" by defining it as "horsepower at speed".
 Previous design principles emphasized tractive effort (pulling ability) rather than speed.
-By 1949 some 613 Berkshires had been constructed for North American service, of which twenty are preserved – at least two in operating condition (NKP 765 and Pere Marquette 1225), both Lima products.
+By 1949 some 613 Berkshires had been constructed for North American service, of which 20 are preserved – at least two in operating condition (Nickel Plate Road 765 and Pere Marquette 1225), both Lima products.

 There were at least three successive waves of "Super Power".
-The first began with NYC 8000 and the A-1, and included Missouri Pacific 2-8-4s and Texas & Pacific 2-10-4s.
+The first began with the New York Central 8000 and the A-1, and included Missouri Pacific 2-8-4s and Texas & Pacific 2-10-4s.
 These locomotives had conventional 63" driving wheels.
 In 1927, the Erie Railroad took delivery of a "second-phase" Berkshire with 70" driving wheels, capable not only of great power but higher speed; in turn, this design evolved into the Chesapeake & Ohio T-1 2-10-4s of 1930, with 69" driving wheels.
 The "third-phase" of the later 1930s and war years can be identified with locomotives such as the homebuilt N&W 2-6-6-4s, C&O/Virginian 2-6-6-6 and virtually all American 4-8-4s.
-Boiler pressures rose as high as 310 lbs/sq.in.; thermic syphons added to the firebox and combustion chamber added 8% to the efficiency of the boiler; roller bearings appeared on main axle boxes and sometimes on running gear.
+Boiler pressures rose as high as 310 lbs/sq.in.; thermic siphons added to the firebox and combustion chamber added 8% to the efficiency of the boiler; roller bearings appeared on main axle boxes and sometimes on running gear.
 And the "Super Power" concept had extended to other builders such as Alco (the Union Pacific Big Boy) and Baldwin (the Santa Fe 5001- and 5011-class 2-10-4s).
-The four-wheel trailing truck became the standard for large locomotives (i.e. 4-8-4, 2-10-4, 4-6-6-4, 2-8-8-4), though the articulated main frame did not.
-Many railroads, particularly roads like the Santa Fe (which favored oil burning locomotives and, therefore, did not need the oversized ash pan), adopted many of the Super Power features but utilized a conventional full frame and separate trailing truck.
+The four-wheel trailing truck became the standard for large locomotives (i.e., 4-8-4, 2-10-4, 4-6-6-4, 2-8-8-4), though the articulated main frame did not.
+Many railroads, particularly roads like the Santa Fe (which favored oil-burning locomotives and, therefore, did not need the oversized ash pan), adopted many of the "Super Power" features but utilized a conventional full frame and separate trailing truck.